Wolverine971/9takes/src/blog/people/creators/Casey-Neistat.md

       },
       "dateModified": {
         "@type": "Date",
-        "@value": "2023-07-02"
+        "@value": "2023-09-04"
       },
       "datePublished": {
         "@type": "Date",
         "@value": "2023-07-02"
       },
       "description": "This blog post uncovers why Casey Neistat may be an Enneagram Type 4.
-It emphasizes his personality traits, inner world, controversies, motivations, and how these elements might correlate with the core features of a Type 4.", "headline": "Inside Casey Neistat: A Look Into His Enneagram Type 4 Personality", "image": {
+It emphasizes his personality traits, inner world, controversies, motivations, and how these elements might correlate with the core features of Type 4.", "headline": "Inside Casey Neistat: A Look Into His Enneagram Type 4 Personality", "image": {
         "@type": "ImageObject",